-The 2023 Summer Bridge Academy will be held in-person on the UA Little Rock campus from Thursday, June 22nd – Saturday, July 1st; students participating in SBA will be required to live on campus during the entirety of the session.
-We will host an SBA Informational Session in May; information will be sent closer to the date.
+The 2024 Summer Bridge Academy will be held in person on the UA Little Rock campus from Saturday, June 8th to Saturday, June 22nd.
+SBA student participants are required to live on campus during the program.
+We will host an SBA Informational Session in May.
+Detailed information will be sent closer to the informational date.

-Apply by visiting https://bit.ly/SBA23app.
-Students participating in SBA must be admitted to the University and prepared to live on campus in an academically intense learning environment for the duration of SBA.
+Ready to apply?
+Get started here: SBA24 Application.
+SBA participants must be admitted to the University and prepared to live on campus in an academically intense learning environment for the duration of the program.

-In the weeks leading up to SBA, students may also be expected to complete some assignments online, at their own pace, and they will have access to their mentors and instructional staff as needed.
+In the weeks leading up to SBA, students may also be expected to complete some assignments online at their own pace.
+Students will have access to their SBA mentors and instructional staff, as needed, during this time.